Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Introduction

-Considering the terms of $k^{th}$ order of curvature, ${\cal R}^k$, the quasi-topological gravity has no restriction on the dimensions (except for dimension $2k$) in which these terms contribute, whereas in the Lovelock they appear in the field equations only when $k \le [\frac{n}{2}]$ \cite{Dehghani:2011vu}.
+In contrast to Lovelock gravity, the QTG encompasses terms of $k$th order curvature, denoted as ${\cal R}^k$, without any dimensional restrictions (except for the case of dimension $2k$) where these terms contribute.
+This stands in contrast to Lovelock gravity, wherein these terms appear in the field equations only when $k \leq \left[\frac{n}{2}\right]$ \cite{Dehghani:2011vu}.